-By learning when & how to use neem oil on plants, you can prevent many plant pests & diseases.
+By learning when & how to use neem oil properly, you can prevent many plant pests & diseases.

 In a perfect world, you would be able to grow plants that didn't need any help getting to the finish line.
 No weeding, watering, and most importantly, pests or fungi.
 However, most growers have experienced their fair share of crop issues.

-To become the best grower you can be, you need to be aware of all the best strategies, techniques, and products you can use to help keep your garden as healthy and productive as it can be.
+To become the best grower you can be, you need to be aware of all the best strategies, techniques, and products.
+Keeping up with the quickly evolving technology will help keep your garden as healthy and productive as it can be.

 If you’re wondering how to use neem oil on plants, you've come to the right place.
 Read on as we discuss when the best time to apply it is, and how to actually use it for different garden care issues.